esyede/rakit/packages/docs/data/autoloading.md

 ## Registering Mappings

-Sometimes you may want to map classes manually to their related files.
-This is the way to load classes most efficiently because the autoloader doesn't have to scan folders to find where your class locations are:
+Mapping a class straight to its file is the fastest route, since the autoloader has no folders to scan:

 #### Registering mapping to the autoloader: